 - ¾ cup cilantro chopped, for garnish

 - Add lamb or mutton, water, and salt to an Instant Pot or Pressure Cooker.
-I recommend cooking the gosht at high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.
+Cook at manual high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.

 - Meanwhile, warm the ghee in a heavy-bottomed pan over medium-high heat.
 Then, add cumin seeds and green chilies.
 Cook until they sputter.